-Europe is constituted by an impressive number of seperate states and inhabited by numerous people seperated by any number of distinct languages, traditions and histories.
+Europe is constituted by an impressive number of separate states and inhabited by numerous people separated by any number of distinct languages, traditions and histories.
 This is the gift of the Middle Ages.
 We still live in the cusp of these strange times.

 In 375 a massive contingent of Goths arrived at the Danube River near Durostorum, present-day Silistra, seeking asylum from the Huns, who had arrived on the European scene some years before.
 The Goths sent emissaries to Valens, the Eastern Roman Emperor, requesting help to cross the river and settle inside the Roman Empire.
 At this time, Valens was in Antioch heading a campaign against the Persians, hence the army in the Balkans was depleted.
 Accordingly, Valens and the leaders of his army was pleased with the opportunity to recruit new mercenaries.
 Nevertheless, some reservations must have governed his and his councillors’ thinking.
 Only half of the Goths, the Thervings (Thuringians), were allowed to cross.
 The other tribe, the Greuthungi, were denied help to get to the southern bank of the river.
-The plan must initially have been to recruit the soldiers, while split the massive contingent of people up and settle them across the Empire.
-Organising this was, however, taking its time, and the large group of people temporarily settled in a camp on the banks of the river were seemingly left to mould.
+The plan must initially have been to recruit the soldiers, while split the massive contingent of people up, and settle them across the Empire.
+However, organising this was taking its time, and the large group of people temporarily settling in a camp on the banks of the river were seemingly left to mould.
 The deal obliged the Romans to feed the multitudes, but the primary reporter of the events, Ammianus Marcellinus, tells us that Romans did not provide the Goths with the promised victuals.
 Instead, they were robbed and sold into slavery by the corrupt Roman military leaders.
 Countering a threatening rebellion among the Goths, the Romans sent the Barbarians on a march south to Marcianopolis, present-day Devnya.
-To organise this march, the Romans employed the remains of their skeleton army, an act, which opened up for the Greuthungi to pass further out along the river to the east.
+To organise this march, the Romans employed the remains of their skeleton army, an act, which opened up for the Greuthungi to cross further out to the east of the river Danube.
 Ammianus claims that Fritigern, who led the Thervings, slowed the march down for the Greuthungi to catch up.

 Precisely how the events played out over the next years is not relevant.
 What we need to note is that it ended at the Battle of Adrianople 378 with a devastating defeat for the Roman army.
 Not only died Valens but with him two-thirds of the Roman field army in the East.
 Historians have calculated that it is likely 20-26.000 Roman soldiers were left to die on the field of battle.
-Adrianople has often been likened to the death-bell of the Roman Empire as it opened up for the settlement of Goths inside the Roman Empire, thus establishing the first “barbarian proto-state” inside its borders.
-Later, this contingent of people – the Visigoths – ended up in the region near Toulouse and founded the first barbarian successor-kingdom.
+Adrianople has often been likened to the death-bell of the Roman Empire as it opened up for the settlement of Goths inside the Roman Empire, thus establishing one of the first “barbarian proto-states” inside its borders.
+Later, these people with their hangers-on ended up in Aquitaine near Toulouse, where they founded the first barbarian successor-kingdom.

-Nearly thirty years later, a throng of Germanic people said to be Vandals, Alans, Sueves, Heruls and others arrived at the River Rhine in December c.
-406 near the city of Mainz.
+Nearly thirty years after the Battle at Adrianople, a throng of Germanic people said to be Vandals, Alans, Sueves, Heruls and others arrived at the River Rhine in December c.
+AD 406 near the city of Mainz.
 Probably, they succeeded in crossing the frozen river on foot, leading them to ravage and plunder Gaul, until they ended up on the Iberian Peninsula and finally Northern Africa.
 Recently, the size of this multitude of people has been estimated to ca. 200.000 people .

 Contemporary historians (Ammianus, Zosimus, Jerome) referred to these people as belonging to numerous and distinct tribes.
-It is, however, reasonable to consider them more of a plethora of people of very diverse origin, who entered the crucible of the faltering Roman Empire.
-Getting a foothold on the frontiers in the 4th century to invade beyond in the 5th, they began to forge themselves into gradually more and more distinct groups with sepcial identities.
-Banding up with other colonies of laeti or foederati, they slowly transformed themselves into separate cultural polities during the 5th century to emerge as the barbarian successor-kingdoms, we know of as the cellules of present-day Europe.
+It is, however, reasonable to consider them more of a plethora of people of very diverse Germanic origin, who entered the crucible of the faltering Roman Empire.
+Getting a foothold on the frontiers in the 4th century, these people began to forge themselves into gradually more and more distinct groups, each with their own professed identity.
+Banding up with other colonies of laeti or foederati, they slowly transformed themselves into separate cultural polities during the 5th-century to emerge as the barbarian successor-kingdoms, we know of as the cellules of present-day Europe.

-To be precise: inherent diversity became the stuff of medieval Europe.
-As this process continues to take place even today, we may to a certain degree claim that we as modern Europeans still live in the Middle Ages, in which we continuously try to re-invent our traditions, our linguistic diversity and our different laws and habits, many of which were forged more than a millennium ago.
-Insofar as Rome came to be a world characterised by civilizational implosion, Europe surfaced in the 5th century embarking on quite a different economic, political and cultural process characterised by its centrifugal properties.
+To be precise: Inherent diversity became the stuff of medieval Europe.
+As this process continues to take place even today, we may to a certain degree claim that we as modern Europeans still live in the Middle Ages, in which we continuously try to re-invent our traditions, our linguistic diversity and our different laws and habits; many of which were forged more than a millennium ago.
+Insofar as Rome came to be a world characterised by civilizational implosion, Europe surfaced in the 5th-century embarking on quite a different economic, political and cultural process characterised by its centrifugal properties.
 As Walter Scheidel puts it: Europe escaped!

 To conclude: We still live in the Middle Ages.
 Thus, Medieval History in Europe is of paramount importance.
 It is our history.